 Obviously, there are many reasons for a toilet to not work properly.
 So, being able to diagnose the problem is the first step.

 For most DIYers, you’ll want to start by checking if your toilet flapper needs an adjustment.
-First, open the toilet tank, flush the toilet, and see if water never reaches the overflow tube.
+Firstly, open the toilet tank, flush the toilet, and see if water ever reaches the overflow tube.
 Then check the flapper.
 Does it seem to fit well on the flush valve seat?

 If you see that one or both are issues, follow the instructions above for adjusting a toilet flapper in 6 steps.